 To register your interest in becoming a volunteer at ARA please download the Volunteer Application Form here and return it to ARA.

-Volunteers are required to attend an induction session and an interview (providing contact details for two referees).
-It is essential that volunteers undergo a National Criminal History Check and attend relevant training (provided by ARA).
+Volunteers must be aged 18 or over, are required to attend a Volunteer induction session and provide contact details for two referees.
+All volunteers must undergo a National Criminal History/ Working with Children Check and attend relevant training specific to their role (provided by ARA).

 Australian Refugee Association